sadence/open-roaming/README.md

 ##### Installing your own sign server

 In order to install your own sign server, you'll need to install Node.
 The server was tested with Node 7.
-To install it, run :
+To install it run :

 ```
 curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```

 Once node has been installed, go to the sign-server folder and run `npm install` to install the necessary modules.

 Then, if needed, you must create the root key and certificate. to sign intermediate certificates with.
 From the sign-server folder :